ashleychontos/pySYD/docs/quickstart.rst

 *******************

 For purposes of this example, we will assume that we do not know anything about the star or its properties.
-I say this because typically we can provide optional inputs that can save time and bypass some of the unnecessary steps (in many different ways) but we won't here so that the software can run from start to finish on its own.
+I say this because typically we can provide optional inputs (e.g., the center of the frequency range with the oscillations, or :term:`numax` :math:`\rm \nu_{max}`) that can save time and bypass some of the extra steps but we won't do that here so the software can run from start to finish on its own.

-When using ``pySYD`` via command line, you will likely use a statement similar to that shown below:
+When using ``pySYD`` this way, the command you use will typically look similar to the following statement, which we will deconstruct after.

 .. code-block::

     pysyd run --star 1435467 -dv --ux 5000 --mc 200

-which we will now deconstruct.
+**Breaking down the arguments:**

 ``pysyd``
    if you used `pip` install, the binary (or executable) should be available.
 In fact, the setup